 - Rich query language

 Q3.
-Define the role of profiler in MongoDB?
+Define the role of the profiler in MongoDB.

-The profiler role is to show the performance & analyzing every operation characteristics.
+The profiler’s role is to show the performance & analyzing every operation characteristic.
 On using profilers, you will get all queries that are slower than usual.

 Q5.
 When to use namespace in MongoDb?

-At the time of the sequencing database names & the collection, we make use of namespace.
+At the time of the sequencing database names & the collection, we make use of a namespace.

 Q6.
 On removing object attribute.
-Would it be erased from the MongoDB as well?
+Would it be erased from MongoDB as well?

 Yes, it would be deleted.
 Thus, it’s better to eliminate an object attribute and save it again.